 This nature center at the Cachuma Lake Recreation Center is a great spot to launch a hike and learn about local wildlife.

 Walking the garden is a treat at any time of year.

 There's lots to see in The Discovery Garden at Santa Barbara Botanic Garden.
 Photo by Don Matsumoto

-19. Use the Lil Toot water taxi to travel between Santa Barbara Harbor and Stearns Wharf.
+Use this little gem to travel between Santa Barbara Harbor and Stearns Wharf.
 The 15-minute trips are narrated.

-20. Visit El Paseo, California's first shopping center, to check out the shops and restaurants of this pedestrian-friendly zone.
+Visit California's first shopping center and check out the shops and restaurants of this pedestrian-friendly zone.

-21. See the Carriage and Western Art Museum of Santa Barbara's collection of carriages, saddles, and western art.
-This museum is free.
+Santa Barbara's collection of carriages, saddles, and western art is always free to visit.

 Photo courtesy of the Shoreline Beach Cafe

-22. Enjoy some fish tacos by the beach at Shoreline Beef Cafe.
+Enjoy some fish tacos by the beach.
 Have a picky eater?
 The kids' menu covers all bases.